Register Now for Study Skills and Exam Strategies on February 21st and 28th!

-Registration for our popular Study Skills and Exam Strategies Class.
-We have a session for Grade 7 to Post Secondary students on Tuesday, November 8th and 15th from 7-8:30 pm.
+Register for our popular Study Skills and Exam Strategies Class.
+We have a session for Grade 7 to Post Secondary students on Tuesday, February 21st and 28th from 7-8:30 pm.

 Professional Development at the Centre